lukehsiao/CribSense/docs/setup/sw-setup.md

 If something doesn't seem to be working, you can checkout our [Troubleshooting Page](./troubleshooting.md)

+Tip: If everything is set up, you can [make a backup of your Raspberry Pi SD Card](https://www.raspberrypi.org/documentation/linux/filesystem/backup.md) for easy restoration if something goes wrong.

 ## Software Configuration

 CribSense customizable through a simple INI configuration file.
 After running `make install`, the configuration file is located at: